Chat with us, powered by LiveChat

 Understanding cocaine: history, risks, and slang

-It wasn’t until the 1800s that scientists isolated the active ingredient, what we now know as cocaine hydrochloride.
+It wasn’t until the 1800s that scientists isolated the active ingredient, which we now know as cocaine hydrochloride.
 For a while, it was embraced in both medicine and popular culture.
 But as the dangers became more apparent, its non-medical use was outlawed in the U.S. by 1914.
 Although it’s still used medically in very limited situations, its legal role has drastically diminished.

 Health effects of cocaine